BioViva

-BioViva is an American biotechnology company, based in Bainbridge Island, Washington, researching treatments to interfere in the ageing process in humans.
+BioViva is an American biotechnology gene therapy company, based in Bainbridge Island, Washington, researching treatments to stop or reverse the aging process in humans.

 History

 BioViva was founded in 2015.
-CEO Elizabeth Parrish appeared at WIRED Health 2017 in London to discuss BioViva's testing of gene therapies targeting hallmarks of the ageing process.
-She stated, "The company was built essentially to prove these therapies work or not.
-Remember, BioViva is not a research organisation.
-We are taking things like gene therapies and using them like technology."
+The CEO, Elizabeth Parrish, started the company by becoming the first person in human history to take gene therapies associated with lengthening lifespans in model organism, she appeared at WIRED Health 2017 in London to discuss BioViva's testing of gene therapies targeting hallmarks of the ageing process.
+She stated, "The company was built essentially to prove these therapies work or not."
+Since then the company has gone into research and development and patented AAV based gene therapies and launched a new gene therapy platform with CMV as the vector.
+Parrish stated there was no other way to protect people's rights to new medicine in a recent talk in India at the Synapse Conference.

 Responses to Parrish using herself as first experimental subject

-Parrish's decision to be 'patient zero' and test the company's technology on herself in a personalized N=1 study has been both criticized and lauded.
+Parrish's decision to be 'patient zero' and test the company's technology on herself in a personalized N=1 study was a response to her son's diagnosis of Type 1 Diabetes.
+After finding no curative course Parrish looked into genetics.
+She claims that every gene BioViva targets will also treat a childhood disease.
 Dr. Lawrence Altman, author of Who Goes First?
 The Story of Self-Experimentation in Medicine has said, "N's of 1 have had their value through history, and will.
 But you're not going to license a drug based on an N-of-1."
 Her treatment, labelled as self-experimentation, was highly controversial.
+Though controversial, Dr Barry Marshall went on to win a Nobel prize for such an effort in the treatment of stomach ulcers.
 As the requirements to progress to human trials had not started, the US Food and Drug Administration did not authorize Parrish's experiments.
 Parrish traveled to Colombia for the treatments.